-The intense competition in the Company's markets, particularly telecommunication, may lead to a reduction in sales and profits.
+The intense competition in the Company's markets, particularly telecommunication, may lead to a reduction in sales and earnings.

 The markets in which the Company operates are highly competitive.
 The level of intensity of competition may increase in the foreseeable future due to anticipated growth in the telecommunication and data communication industries.
 The Company's competitors in the telecommunication and data communication markets are larger companies with significant influence over the distribution network.
 The Company may not be able to compete successfully against its competitors, many of which may have access to greater financial resources than the Company.
-In addition, the pace of technological development in the telecommunication and data communication markets is rapid and these advances (i.e., wireless, fiber optic network infrastructure, etc.) may adversely affect the Company's ability to compete in this market.
+In addition, the pace of technological development in the telecommunication market is rapid and these advances (i.e., wireless, fiber optic network infrastructure, etc.) may adversely affect the Company's ability to compete in this market.

-Competitors introduction of products embodying new technologies or the emergence of new industry standards can render existing products or products under development obsolete or unmarketable and result in lost sales.
+Competitors' introduction of products embodying new technologies or the emergence of new industry standards can render existing products or products under development obsolete or unmarketable and result in lost sales.

-The energy, telecommunication and data communication industries are characterized by rapid technological change.
+The energy and telecommunication industries are characterized by rapid technological change.
 Satellite, wireless and other communication technologies currently being deployed may represent a threat to copper, coaxial and fiber optic-based systems by reducing the need for wire-line networks.
 Future advances or further development of these or other new technologies may have a material adverse effect on the Company's business, operating results and financial condition as a result of lost sales.

-Price increases of raw materials could result in lower earnings.
+Price increases or decreased availability of raw materials could result in lower earnings.

 The Company's cost of sales may be materially adversely affected by increases in the market prices of the raw materials used in the Company's manufacturing processes.
 The Company may not be able to pass on price increases in raw materials to the Company's customers through increases in product prices.
 As a result, the Company's operating results could be adversely affected.
+In addition, any decrease or delay in the availability of these materials could slow production and delivery to the Company's customers.
 Under the Dodd-Frank Wall Street Reform and Consumer Protection Act, the Securities and Exchange Commission established disclosure requirements regarding the supply of certain minerals, known as conflict minerals, originating from the Democratic Republic of Congo and adjoining countries ("Conflict Mineral Rules").
-These requirements could adversely affect the availability and pricing of conflict minerals used in the Company's products.
+These requirements could adversely affect the availability and pricing of minerals subject to the Conflict Mineral Rules used in the Company's products.